spywhere/vscode-guides/developers/development-plan.md

 Pure core logic of the extension, render-independent

-- [ ] Indent Context
+- [ ] Editor Context
-Hold a state of the editor,
+Hold a state of the editor, such as a current tab size and configurations
-used for state-dependent calculation such as active indentation guides

 - [ ] Indent Guide
 Calculate and returns a list of position in a string (called `IndentGuide`) where an indentation indication should be

 - [ ] Active Guide
-Calculate and returns an active position (called `ActiveGuide`) from a list of `IndentGuide`
+Calculate and returns an index of active guide from a list of `IndentGuide`

 - [ ] Indent Range
 Convert a list of `IndentGuide` into a list of different types of indentation